AppEEARS 2.0: New Features and Data to Further Improve User Workflow Efficiency

 Aaron Friesz, LP DAAC Data Scientist; Innovate, Inc.

 The growth of the AppEEARS user base has led to the demand for not only more features and functions, but also for more datasets.
 AppEEARS now offers access to more than 100 datasets from several EOSDIS DAACs.
-Data products in AppEEARS are provided through a collaborative effort by LP DAAC, as well as NASA's National Snow and Ice Data Center (NSIDC) DAAC, and Socioeconomic Data and Applications Center (SEDAC).
-LP DAAC also is working with NASA's Oak Ridge National Laboratory (ORNL) DAAC to add Daymet data and with NSIDC DAAC to add a selection of datasets from NASA’s Soil Moisture Active Passive (SMAP) mission.
-In addition, AppEEARS provides access to a wide range of environmental variables derived from data collected by the Moderate Resolution Imaging Spectroradiometer (MODIS) aboard NASA’s Terra and Aqua Earth observing satellites, as well as socioeconomic variables from SEDAC’s Gridded Population of the World (GPW) Version 4 collection.
-Finally, LP DAAC is working with the USGS’ Landsat Program at the Earth Resources Observation and Science (EROS) Center to prototype access to Landsat Analysis Ready Data (ARD).
+Data products in AppEEARS are provided through a collaborative effort by LP DAAC, as well as the National Snow and Ice Data Center DAAC (NSIDC DAAC), and Socioeconomic Data and Applications Center (SEDAC).
+LP DAAC also is working with the Oak Ridge National Laboratory DAAC (ORNL DAAC) to add Daymet data and with NSIDC DAAC to add a selection of datasets from NASA’s Soil Moisture Active Passive (SMAP) mission.
+In addition, AppEEARS provides access to a wide range of environmental variables derived from data collected by the Moderate Resolution Imaging Spectroradiometer (MODIS) instrument aboard the Terra and Aqua Earth observing satellites, as well as socioeconomic variables from SEDAC’s Gridded Population of the World Version 4 (GPWv4) collection.
+Finally, LP DAAC is working with the USGS Landsat Program at the Earth Resources Observation and Science (EROS) Center to prototype access to Landsat Analysis Ready Data (ARD).

 AppEEARS offers users a simple and efficient way to access and prepare data for analysis by enabling users to download only the data they need.
 The release of AppEEARS 2.0 provides greater functionality for this application as it continues to grow across the EOSDIS enterprise, link archived data across federal agencies, and extend its reach in the Earth science user community.